Jagjeet/weather-ml-project/README.md

 </p>
 </b>

 The goal for this project was to build upon our last project, [weatherdata-project](https://github.com/Jagjeet/weatherdata-project), by using the same historical weather data from NOAA to create a machine learning model.
-This model, when given a date and location, should be capable of predicting the tempature.
+This model, when given a date and location, should be capable of predicting the temperature.

 * ETL
 * Create Machine Learning Model